W.A.J.E

-W.A.J.E (a backronym for Words Aren't Just Enough) is the eponymous debut studio album by Nigerian singer Waje.
+W.A.J.E (a backronym for Words Aren't Just Enough) is the debut studio album by Nigerian singer Waje.
 It was released on 1 May 2013 through Waje Musik Entertainment, and features guest appearances from M.I, Tiwa Savage, J. Martins, Sarkodie, Eva, Phyno, and Burna Boy.
 Production was handled by Del B, Spellz, E Kelly, Sizzle Pro, Cobhams Asuquo, J. Martins, Pappi J, LeriQ, and M.I.
 It was supported by the singles "Oko Mi", "I Wish", "Na the Way (Remix)", "Onye", and "No Be You".
 W.A.J.E was nominated for Hip Hop World Revelation of the Year at the Headies 2013.

 Background

-Before the release of W.A.J.E, Nigerian singer Waje gained recognition through key collaborations and singles that established her as a rising talent in the industry.
-Her career began in 2007 with "Bobo Mi", a remix of P-Square's "Omoge Mi", which led to her featuring on the duo's popular track "Do Me".
+Before the release of W.A.J.E, Waje gained attention through several collaborations and singles.
+Her career began in 2007 with "Bobo Mi", a remix of P-Square's "Omoge Mi", which led to her featuring on the duo's track "Do Me".
 While signed to her former record label Dome Records, Waje released singles like "Somewhere" and "Kolo", which helped build her profile but did not result in a full-length project.
-After parting ways with the label, she began working independently, culminating in the production of W.A.J.E.
+After leaving the label, she worked independently, leading to the production of W.A.J.E.

-In an interview with The NET, Waje revealed that she worked with Cobhams Asuquo, eLDee, M.I, and Tee-Y Mix and the album consisted of twelve songs and two bonus tracks, although this information may have been modified in time of the official release of the album.
+In May 2012, Waje told The NET that she worked with Cobhams Asuquo, eLDee, M.I, and Tee-Y Mix and the album consisted of twelve songs and two bonus tracks, though this information may have been modified in time of the official release of the album.
 She revealed the release date of the album on 18 April 2013.
 She revealed the artwork and tracklist on 27 April 2013.

 Singles

-The album's lead single and second single were released simultaneously on 1 September 2012.
-Titled "Oko Mi" and "I Wish" respectively, "Oko Mi" was written and produced by Del B. The low-tempo reggae-influenced "I Wish", which had been previously leaked, was produced by Pappi J. The third single off the album is the remix to one of Waje's previous singles, "Na the Way" featuring J. Martins.
-The remix features Ghanaian rapper Sarkodie and J. Martins, along with production from J. Martins.
+The album's lead single, "Oko Mi", and second single, "I Wish", were released simultaneously on 1 September 2012.
+"Oko Mi" was written and produced by Del B. The low-tempo reggae-influenced "I Wish", which had been previously leaked, was produced by Pappi J. The third single off the album is the remix to one of Waje's previous singles, "Na the Way" featuring J. Martins.
+The remix features a rap verse from Ghanaian rapper Sarkodie, along with production from J. Martins and him reprising his verse on the song.
 It was released on 23 April 2013, and coincided with the unveiling of the album's tracklist.
 The fourth single, "Onye", features fellow Nigerian singer Tiwa Savage.
 It was produced by Spellz, and its release coincided with its music video which was directed by Kemi Adetiba.
 The Cobhams Asuquo-produced fifth and final single "No Be You" was released on 2 October 2014 alongside its accompanying music video directed by Film Boy.